davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js3.evt/index.md

 - Adding things to the grocery list is a great reminder of what you'll need when you're there, but you should also have a way to <del>cross things out</del> that you've put in your shopping cart!

-- Modify the `addItem()` code so that it _also_ adds a checkbox to the left of the item name.
+- Modify the existing event handler code so that it _also_ adds a checkbox to the left of the item name.
 In HTML, a checkbox can be formed using:

   ```html
   <input type="checkbox" name="varName" />